Netcracker/DRNavigator/documentation/Architecture.md

 In scheme with two kubernetes clusters there are `site-manager` services in each kubernetes cluster and `sm-client` - client tool to maintain the switching sequence between services in different clusters.

- - `site-manager` is the management service to control DR procedures flow in one kuberneets cluster.
+ - `site-manager` is the management service to control DR procedures flow in one kubernetes cluster.
  - `sm-client` - client for management of DR procedures in two or more kubernetes clusters.
 It can be launched as daemon or as cli util.

-The modular system is introduced that will allow different behavior to be applied for different microservices.
-This system is more flexible and will allow us to add or exclude support for certain cases.
+The modular system is introduced that allows different behavior to be applied for different microservices.
+This system is more flexible and allows you to add or exclude support for certain cases.

 Currently the following modules have been added: